wkeeling/selenium-wire/README.rst

     # All subsequent requests will *not* contain Existing-Header1
     # All responses will *not* contain Existing-Header2

-Header overrides can also be applied on a per-URL basis using a regex to match the appropriate URL:
+Header overrides can also be applied on a per-URL basis using a regex to match the appropriate request URL:

 .. code:: python